STRATEGIC THINKING WEEKLY

 Compare the outputs

 This exercise builds the habit of applying judgment gates automatically.
-Within a few weeks, you'll start structuring questions this way from the beginning.
+Within a few weeks, you'll start structuring questions this way from the beginning, and your AI outputs will be immediately implementable instead of impressive-but-vague.

 What's an AI output you implemented that didn't work as expected?